Draw-down & Maximum DrawDown - Equity Management in Gold Trading

 At 50% draw down, a gold trader would have to earn 100% on their remaining trading capital - a feat that is accomplished by less than 5% of all traders globally - just to break-even on an account with a 50% loss.

-The more you lose, the harder it is to make it back to your original trading equity.
+The more you lose, the harder it's to make it back to your original trading equity.

 This is the reason why as a trader you should do everything you can to PROTECT your trading account equity.
-Do not accept to lose more than 2% of your equity on any 1 single trade.
+Don't accept to lose more than 2% of your equity on any 1 single trade.

-Money management is about only risking a small percentage of your trading capital in each transaction so that you can survive your losing streaks and avoid a large draw-down on your trading account.
+Money management is about only risking a small percent of your trading capital in each transaction so that you can survive your losing streaks and avoid a large draw-down on your account.

 In trading, traders use stop losses which are set in order to cap losses.
 Controlling risks involves putting a stop loss order after opening an order.